When will the Highly Cited Researcher 2015 list be updated?

-You say you selected top researchers according to specific fields as defined in ESI.
+You say you selected top researchers according to specific fields as defined in Essential Science Indicators.
 But what about researchers who have Highly Cited Papers across several fields, such as Molecular Biology and Genetics, Clinical Medicine, and Psychiatry/Psychology?
 How did you account for such cross-disciplinary impact?

 Did you apportion credit for Highly Cited Papers according to the number of authors on a paper?
 You know, in some fields and especially with some highly cited reports (high-energy physics, for example), papers reflect the work of large teams.

 The current process uses the whole counting method for papers and citations.